8 Healthy Alternatives to Plain White Rice

 While plain white rice isn't particularly unhealthy, it doesn't offer many nutritional benefits!
 Why not shake up your diet with these tasty and healthful alternatives.

 Cauliflower is rich in Vitamin K, which helps to prevent blood clots and hemorrhaging, according to research from Oregon State University.
 Making cauliflower rice at home couldn’t be easier.
 Simply blitz the cauliflower in a food processor for a couple of minutes.
 You can then put the rice in a microwavable bowl and microwave it on high for three minutes.
+Just check out our step-by-step instructions for how to make cauliflower rice.

 Sub it for white rice or try these quinoa recipes.